 We have not received notice of any additional candidates to be nominated for election as directors at the 2014 Annual Meeting and the deadline for notice of additional candidates has passed.
 Consequently, the election of directors will be an uncontested election and our bylaw providing for majority voting in uncontested elections will apply.
 Under majority voting, to be elected as a director, a nominee must receive votes "FOR" his or her election constituting a majority of the shares represented and voting at the Annual Meeting at which a quorum is present, and the "FOR" votes must also represent more than 25 percent of our outstanding shares.
-If a nominee who currently is serving as a director not later than 90 days following the certification of the election results, and the resulting vacancy in the board may be filled by the remaining directors.
+If a nominee who currently is serving as a director does not receive sufficient "FOR" votes to be re-elected, the director will cease to be a director not later than 90 days following the certification of the election results, and the resulting vacancy in the board may be filled by the remaining directors.